Abandoned Mine Reclamation

 Why is it important?

-Monitoring these indicators is crucial for identifying and addressing environmental and public health risks associated with AML sites and anthracite coal mining.
-Additionally, monitoring AML revitalization projects aids in progress oversight of the region and state and the potential for reuse of the site for other purposes.
+Monitoring these indicators helps identify and address environmental and public health risks associated with AML sites and anthracite coal mining.
+Additionally, monitoring AML revitalization projects aids in progress oversight of the region and state and enhances the potential to reuse the sites for other purposes.

 How is the region doing?

-Lackawanna County is reported to have 90 AML sites, only 1.8 percent of the total Commonwealth.
-Luzerne County is reported to have 202 AML sites, 4.1 percent of the total Commonwealth, and there are eight anthracite coal refuse producing sites.
-Wayne County is reported to have 36 AML sites, 0.74 percent of the total Commonwealth.
-There were no counties in the study area listed as having an AML revitalization project in 2022, and similarly, there are only three listed for the entire state.
-From 2020 to 2022, the number of AML revitalization projects has decreased by 77 percent.
-This could be another area impacted by the pandemic.
+Lackawanna County reportedly has 92 AML sites, or 1.8 percent of the Commonwealth’s total.
+Luzerne County is reported to have 205 AML sites, or 4.1 percent of the Commonwealth’s total, along with ten anthracite coal refuse producing sites (among 37 for Pennsylvania).
+Wayne County reportedly has 39 AML sites, or 0.8 percent of the Commonwealth’s total.
+There were no AML revitalization projects in the three counties as of 2022, and data were unavailable for 2023.
+From 2020 to 2022, the number of AML revitalization projects decreased from 13 to three statewide.